5 Options To Help Seniors Pay Off Debt

 Turbo Takeaways

-For senior citizens, it’s essential to eliminate debt as soon as possible.
 Managing debt payments and rising living expenses can be difficult if you’re retired and on a fixed income.
+That's why it’s essential for senior citizens to eliminate debt as soon as possible.

 Repaying debts can interfere with your retirement savings plan in the years leading up to your retirement.
 Each month, the payments you need to make on your debts take precedence over the monthly contributions you should be making to your 401(k) and/or IRA accounts.

-Regardless of your situation, if you are over 60 years old, it's best to seek professional help to determine the right debt relief program for seniors to pay off your current debts.
-Although filing for bankruptcy can be the quickest way to eliminate most debts, there are other, less drastic options available to consider before you go that route.
+Regardless of your situation, if you're over 60 years old, it's best to seek professional help to determine the right debt relief program to pay off your current debts.
+Although filing for bankruptcy is a way to eliminate most debt, there are other, less drastic options to consider before resorting to this method.

 More seniors are retiring with higher levels of debt than ever before.
-The average non-mortgage balance carried by baby boomers (age 59-77) was $18,474 in Q3 of 2024.
-This includes personal loans and other unsecured debts, along with large, unforeseen expenses that seniors deal with, such as medical and home repair/maintenance expenses.
+The average consumer debt balance carried by Baby Boomers was $92,619 in 2025.
+This includes personal loans and other unsecured debts, along with large, unforeseen expenses such as medical and home repair/maintenance.

 Retirees usually rely on fixed incomes from Social Security and flat monthly pension payments, exacerbating the stress of debt repayment.
 They often find that, after paying for monthly living expenses, they may need more money at the end of the month to pay down high credit card balances.